Pronoun (publishing platform)

-Pronoun was a New York-based company that provides free book publishing, marketing, and analytics services to authors.
+Pronoun was a New York–based company that provided free book publishing, marketing, and analytics services to authors.
 Pronoun was launched in 2015.

 Founded as Vook, the company was renamed Pronoun following acquisitions of publishing analytics platform Booklr and short-form ebook publisher Byliner.
-In May 2016, Pronoun was acquired by Macmillan Publishers.
+In May 2016, Pronoun was acquired by Macmillan Publishers, who discontinued publishing on the platform in 2018.